So, you’ve got the dreaded school supply list in hand and you’re ready to dive into the world of pencils, binders, and backpacks.

 (There’s also basically no regulation on that label.
 Companies don’t have to prove anything to slap a “non-toxic” label on their product and there’s no one holding them accountable if they mislabel something in that way.)

-non-toxic school supplies
+Toxic chemicals in school supplies

 There are two main “types” of toxicants you might find in school supplies: intentionally-added and contaminants.